-After another 20 kilometres or so, I started to feel a bit of leg cramping.
+After another 20 kilometers or so, I started to feel a bit of leg cramping.
 One important part of my mental training was to reassure myself that whatever pain I felt, it would eventually pass.
 I just needed to be present with the pain and know that however shitty I may be feeling in the present moment, it’s only temporary.
 I stuck to Mel’s nutrition plan; ensuring that I was eating 100-150 calories every 30 minutes.
 I tried hard to consume whole foods at aid stations and gels/chews in-between stations.
 I stuck to PB&J sandwiches, bananas, and Nutella on white bread throughout my race.

 The second Normac loop approached quickly and I was surprised to find that I was almost at the 50-mile turnaround point.
 That’s when it started raining.
 At first, it was light; a nice refreshing sprinkle.
 When I finished my second loop and started running the 2k towards the turnaround, it started POURING.
 I was not only soaked, but both my knees really started to hurt.
-I don’t know if it was because I was now running on forest road rather than a soft trail, but the pain was bad.
-From a distance I heard some cheers and the faint remanence of my name being called and it made me smile.
+I don’t know if it was because I was now running on a forest road rather than a soft trail, but the pain was bad.
+From a distance, I heard some cheers and the faint remanence of my name being called and it made me smile.
 Momentarily, I forgot it was raining and the pain subsided.
 It was so re-assuring to see Alex, Ryan, and Kayla.

-As I was approaching the 50 mile checkpoint, I saw the Race Director holding out a medal to congratulate me for finishing the 50 miler.
+As I was approaching the 50-mile checkpoint, I saw the Race Director holding out a medal to congratulate me for finishing the 50 miler.
 After she got a quick glance at my bib number she realized I was doing the 100 miler, quickly pulling the medal back into her chest and instead pointed to the turnaround post.
 I remember the only words I could mutter in response to my crew’s enthusiasm was “this is fucked” – which was met with laughter from them, and a feeling of deep dread from me.

 I passed Aid Station 2 again where I saw Mel, April and Byron who said, “see you again in 10k”.
 As I left, I had to remind myself to grab my headlamp and some more gels (I was running very low).
 I went on my way back into the forest in the pouring rain.
 The rain didn’t seem to let up, it was getting increasingly harder and even though I was in a densely forested area, I was still soaked.
 The trails also became very slippery and I cursed myself again for not learning my lesson from last year and investing in a good pair of trail runners.
-That’s when I saw a flash of lightening and a faint murmur of thunder.
+That’s when I saw a flash of lightning and a faint murmur of thunder.
 I thought “this is it, this is how it ends for me.
 Death by lightning strike in Haliburton.
 Such an unfortunate way to go”.
 With every step I took, I thought I was going to fall.
 Some of the descents felt like a slip and slide, minus any sense of childhood joy.
 The storm continued and when I looked at my watch, a few hours had surprisingly passed.
 I finally reached Aid Station 3 and that’s when I realized that something was wrong – I should have bypassed Aid Station 2 by now.

 My water and all my gels were now gone and I was starting to feel my stomach rumble.
-I was beginning to have a mild internal freak out, but I kept my composure, reassuring myself that I would be back at Aid Station 2 shortly.
+I was beginning to have a mild internal freakout, but I kept my composure, reassuring myself that I would be back at Aid Station 2 shortly.
 Soon enough, I rolled up to Aid Station 5 and knew something had gone really wrong.
 Very confused and disoriented, I checked my Garmin and saw that I logged just under 100k so far.
 I asked the volunteers at the station where AS2 was and they replied, “oh, AS2 is like 2-3 hours back”.
 That’s when my mind immediately went into full freak out, “what the f” mode.
 I became frantic, wondering if I should go back to Aid Station 2 to finish the full course.
 One of the lovely volunteers, noticing how unhinged I probably looked, said “hun, do not go back, if you do, you will not finish.
 Just go out to AS7 come back and we will figure out what happened”.
 I had no race nutrition left so one of the race pacers handed me some gels to bring with me.
 The volunteer then guided me to my drop bag where I changed out of my sopping wet clothes and into a fresh sports bra and zip-up.

 As I left, my mind went crazy and I started feeling a lot of anxiety.
 I tried to surrender to the circumstances and assure myself that we would get to the bottom of what went wrong.
 My body began to relax and my mind began to re-focus on the present moment.
 Just as I was getting comfortable with my pace and getting back into my groove, a thought came into my head and I felt my whole body tense up.
 I was supposed to meet my pacer at Aid Station 6 at 8:00pm and it’s only just after 6.
 I also didn’t have my headlamp and it was the brink of dusk.

-AS6 was only 7 kilometres from AS5 and I got there pretty quickly.
+AS6 was only 7 kilometers from AS5 and I got there pretty quickly.
 As the volunteers cheered, I proceeded to continue my mini-meltdown explaining what happened, still disoriented and obviously upset.
 One of the volunteers, Gary, thought that I had missed the third Normac Loop.
 He said it’s going to get dark soon and urgency in his voice galvanized me to get my ass moving to the next aid station.
 They said they would radio AS2 and let my pacer (April) know that I should still meet at AS6 and to bring my headlamp.
 As I ran to AS7, my inner monologue was still trying to figure out what could have possibly happened, but Gary’s theory made the most sense.
 Paranoid with my own thoughts, I got to AS7 as quickly as I could, only to see April – sweet, sweet April – standing there in her gear ready to go.

-I can’t even begin to tell you how re-assuring it was to see April’s face.
+I can’t even begin to tell you how reassuring it was to see April’s face.
 She told me that the volunteers and Race Director had all been discussing my situation, trying to figure out the mystery of ‘what could Emily have possibly done wrong?’
 Turns out that I did miss the third Normac Loop and there was a possibility that I wouldn’t receive a finishing time or be able to place due to being directionally challenged.
 I told April that all I wanted was to get in the distance; I came to run 100 miles and I wasn’t leaving until I got it done.
 After chatting, we came up with the solution that I would run the Normac Loop twice at the very end.
 I can’t reiterate how much I despise this loop, so the thought of having to do it twice after already running 140K made me want to punch myself in the throat for having missed it the first time.
-But once again, optimism prevailed and I pushed my negative self-talk away, instead appreciating the fact that I would not only be able to finish the full 100 miles, but I would also get my official chip time.
+But once again, optimism prevailed and I pushed my negative self-talk away, instead of appreciating the fact that I would not only be able to finish the full 100 miles, but I would also get my official chip time.

-I changed again into a fresh compression long sleeve and my Nike windbreaker, grabbing some more gels, chews, and stroop waffles while April mixed my Maurten sports drink mix.
+I changed again into a fresh compression long sleeve and my Nike windbreaker, grabbing some more gels, chews, and Stroop waffles while April mixed my Maurten sports drink mix.
 I put away my phone as April and I headed off to complete the last 50k of the course.
 We chatted and I was surprised at how good I was still feeling.
-Despite being sore, having my feet mangeled and full of blisters, experiencing chaffing that made it seem like my vagina was built of sandpaper, I was still in positive spirits.
+Despite being sore, having my feet mangled and full of blisters, experiencing chaffing that made it seem like my vagina was built of sandpaper, I was still in positive spirits.
 We got back to AS6 where I saw the friendly faces of Kayla, Alex and Ryan.
 Having loved ones there to cheer me on was such a motivator.
 As I pounded back another full Nutella sandwich (my 15th full sandwich of the day), I joked that I had 3 marathons down and 1 more to go.
 We did a quick in-and-out at the Aid Station, and it wasn’t until shortly thereafter when my upbeat spirits started to migrate south.